isaiahSDC/seniors/docs/finance/disability.md

   * Apply [online](link)
   * Visit Service Canada

+*Note:* _There are is no difference in disability financing for Seniors above and below the age of 65_

 [General Financial Support for Seniors](./financialhelp.md){: .btn }

 For all inquires contact our HelpLine +15195793800 or [email](mailto:info@waterlooregion.org)